PatrickJTaylor/exa-amd/docs/source/parsl_config.rst

 This keeps the workflow code independent of site details while precisely controlling resource placement per task.

-exa-AMD uses fixed executor labels for each of the five workflow phases described in :doc:workflow:
+exa-AMD uses fixed executor labels for each of the five workflow phases described in :doc:`workflow </workflow>`.

 .. list-table:: Executor labels
    :header-rows: 1